snotskie/ttrpg/md/index.md

 ### GM Guide: Non-Human Characters
 <!-- _class: guide -->

-If your game's setting allows your players to create non-human characters, there are generally two approaches for how to represent non-human details.
+If your game's setting allows your players to create non-human characters, there are generally two approaches for how to represent it.
 The choice depends on the variety of non-human backgrounds between your players:

 - **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's Focus to cover one or two simple actions, within reason, that characters of their non-human background could perform unaided that human characters couldn't.
 - **Low Variety:** If player characters all come from just a few non-human background options, then using their Focus to cover this background would clog them with details that aren't unique to each player.
 Instead, expand the scope of two or three Stats besides History to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that human characters couldn't.